Our Services

 Fragmented sleep in narcolepsy is common—but you don't have to cope alone.
 Early recognition, professional evaluation, and a combination of medical and lifestyle interventions can restore more consolidated rest and improve your daytime functioning.

 Don't wait to get answers.
-If you're experiencing patterns of fragmented sleep along with excessive daytime drowsiness, use this free Narcolepsy symptom checker to better understand your symptoms, and talk to your doctor about any concerns.
+If you're experiencing patterns of fragmented sleep along with excessive daytime drowsiness, check your symptoms with this free symptom checker tool to help you prepare for a conversation with your doctor.
 If you're experiencing serious or life-threatening symptoms, seek immediate medical care.

 Speak to a doctor about any new or worsening symptoms to ensure you receive the proper diagnosis and treatment.
 Better sleep is possible—take the first step toward a more restful night.